Open-Systems-Pharmacology/OSP-PBPK-Model-Library/.github/assets/index_2.md

 ### Are these models validated?

-Yes, all models in this library have undergone comprehensive qualification and validation.
+Yes, all models in this library have undergone comprehensive evaluation.
 Each model includes detailed evaluation reports documenting the validation against clinical pharmacokinetic data, including goodness-of-fit assessments and predictive performance metrics.

-### Can I use these models for regulatory submissions?

-Yes, these PBPK models are developed following regulatory guidelines and best practices.
-The detailed evaluation reports provided with each model are suitable for inclusion in regulatory submissions to agencies such as the FDA and EMA.
-However, you should ensure the model is appropriate for your specific use case.

 ### How can I cite these models?